 However, if you decide to use the money for something other than qualified education expenses, you will have to pay income taxes plus a 10% penalty on the earnings.

 We’ve been saving in a 529 account for years for our son’s education, but it now looks like he won’t be going to college.
 Are there other options for using this money?

 One of the great—and challenging—things about having kids is that they can surprise you at every turn.
 While you can save diligently for their education, you can’t predict what their talents or interests will be.
 Trust me—as a mother of three, I know from experience!

-I think many of us envision a four-year college for our kids, but that's only one of a myriad of choices, especially today.
-So does that mean a 529 account is no longer a good idea?
+I think many of us envision a four-year college for our kids, but that’s only one of a myriad of choices, especially today.
+So, does that mean a 529 account is no longer a good idea?
 Absolutely not.
-Because while a 529 is generally referred to as a college savings account, it can be used for other types of education besides college.
+Because while a 529 is generally referred to as a college savings account, it can be used for other types of education.
 And recent tax laws give you even more options.

 The most common—post-high school education

-There are lots of ways kids can continue their education post high school and a 529 is there to help them.
+There are lots of ways kids can continue their education post high school, and a 529 is there to help them.
 Assets in a 529 can be used at any eligible institution of higher education.
-That includes not only four-year colleges and universities, but also qualifying two-year associate degree programs, trade schools and vocational schools—both at home and abroad.
-This means that whether your child wants to be a computer expert or cosmetologist, an artist or an electrician—and chooses to pursue post-secondary training in their chosen field—there's a good chance you can pay for that training with your 529 assets.
+That includes not only four-year colleges and universities but also qualifying two-year associate degree programs, trade schools, and vocational schools—both at home and abroad.
+This means that if your child chooses to pursue post-secondary training in their chosen field—whether as a computer expert or cosmetologist, an artist or an electrician—there’s a good chance you can pay for that training with your 529 assets.